Brian Adams (wrestler)

 Brian Keith Adams (April 14, 1964 – August 13, 2007) was an American professional wrestler.
 Adams is known for his time with the World Wrestling Federation (WWF), under the name Crush, and for World Championship Wrestling (WCW) under his real name Brian Adams.
 Trained in Japan by Antonio Inoki, he was a two-time WCW World Tag Team Champion, a one-time WWF Tag Team Champion and a one-time AJPW World Tag Team Champion, among other accomplishments.
 He was a challenger for various singles titles in the WWF and WCW, including the WWF Championship.
 In 2002, he briefly tried a career in boxing until retiring due to back and shoulder injuries.

 Early life

 Brian Adams was born in Kona, Hawaii and was raised in Kealakekua, Hawaii and attended Konawaena High School.
 After graduating from high school, Adams joined the US Air Force, where he began boxing.
 It was during his time in the USAF, while stationed in Japan, that he was also exposed to wrestling.
 Adams was trained in wrestling by famed Japanese wrestler and mixed martial artist Antonio Inoki.
-In 1986, after training in Japan, Adams came to the United States and began working in Portland, Oregon's Pacific Northwest Wrestling (PNW).